-A separate summary of benefits describing the Health Insurance Plan Options will be provided to you six months before you attain age 65, or if earlier, when you become eligible to enroll in insurance.
+A separate summary of benefits describing the Health Insurance Plan Options will be provided to you at least 90 days before you attain age 65, or if earlier, when you become eligible to enroll in insurance.

 Can I Obtain Information About the Health Insurance Plan Options Now?